Establishing Liability Following Accidents on Florida Public Property

 Have You Been Injured on Public Property in Florida?

-If you or a loved one has suffered injuries on public property in Florida, you should contact the injury attorneys at Friedman, Rodman & Frank, P.A.
+If you or a loved one has suffered injuries on public property in Florida, you should contact the injury attorneys at Friedman Rodman Frank & Estrada, P.A.
 Our Florida premises liability attorneys have extensive experience handling all types of complex personal injury lawsuits.
 Government liability lawsuits pose inherent challenges to victims, and it is crucial to have a zealous advocate to represent your interests.
 The attorneys at our law firm can help you understand your rights and potential remedies.
 You may be entitled to monetary compensation for the injuries you sustained.
 This compensation may include amounts for past and future medical expenses, property damage, as well as for any pain and suffering you suffered as a result of the accident.
 Contact us today at 877-448-8585 to schedule your free initial consultation.

 Contact Information